gbitsys/AdBlocking_Mechanism/README.md

 Reset rules to default settings (i.e. accept all).

 ### Notes
-When visiting sites that are blocked
+When visiting sites that are blocked we encounter time out error connection.
+Because our domain names are limitited we will encounter some ad websites,
+so we can add the name of website to the list to prevent connection in the future.